Focus on your own specific interests

 - Cities, Migration and Global Interdependence (research) (MA)

 Participate in the Europaeum Vaclav Havel MA Programme

-Selected students will also be able to participate in the Europaeum Vaclav Havel MA Programme, an initiative of Leiden University in cooperation with the Sorbonne (Paris), the Jagiellonian University of Kraków and Charles University in Prague which leads to a separate additional master certificate in European Society and Politics issued by the Europaeum Association of leading European Universities.
+Selected students will also be able to participate in the Europaeum Vaclav Havel MA Programme, an initiative of Leiden University in cooperation with the Sorbonne (Paris) and Charles University in Prague which leads to a separate additional master certificate in European Society and Politics issued by the Europaeum Association of leading European Universities.

 You are encouraged to spend the third semester of your research master's abroad taking optional courses and conducting research for your thesis.
 Leiden University has a large network of options for your studies abroad.

 The Research Master programme in History (two year, 120 EC) will provide opportunities to acquire general disciplinary knowledge and skills at master's degree level as well as specific research skills.
 Much attention will be paid to the development of theories on historical processes, argumentation, historiography and methodology of historical research.
 The research master's thesis should provide the basic components for a future PhD-thesis.

 - Historical Theory (10 EC)

 - Tutorial (10 EC): The tutorial will prepare you for writing your thesis.